rucio/documentation/docs/developer/type_annotation_guide.md

 ## Type Annotations in Rucio

 Adding type annotations is not always trivial.
-Some types might be to ambigous, some might be to generic.
+Some types might be to ambiguous, some might be too generic.
 A good reference point is existing type annotated _Rucio_ code.
-It will give hints on what types may be used and how to properly used them in the code.
+It will give hints on what types may be used and how to properly use them in the code.

 :::warning
 Don't just copy the types from existing code, think about them!